Clemapfel/jluna/docs/manual.md

 + A **unnamed proxy** manages a Julia-side **value**
 + A **named proxy** manages a Julia-side **variable**

-Here, "manage" means that, whatever the proxy points to is safe from the garabge collector, and, when the proxy is mutated, the thing being managed is mutated at the same time.
+Here, "manage" means that, whatever the proxy points to is safe from the garabge collector.
+Furthermore, when the proxy is mutated, the object being managed is mutated at the same time.

 #### Unnamed Proxies